rkumar/zfm/README.md

 There are some interfaces to ack and ag for viewing files containing some text.
 MENU-f and MENu-r give you the option to ack for this dir or recursively.
 File names can then be selected for viewing.

-To search for a file in the current heirarchy, press "/"  and enter a pattern.
+To search for a file in the current heirarchy, press MENU-/ or Alt-/  and enter a pattern.
 You will see filename containing that pattern and can select one or more for viewing or running a command on.

+Press MENU-a to search files containing a string using ack.
+You can select from the matching file list, the selected files will be opened in VIM at the position of the first match.

 To toggle various modes, use the TOGGLE_KEY (default =)  you can switch to "all files", "match from start of filename", "ignore case match", "approximate match" and various others.